 If you are reading this post, you are probably planning on saving some money by going to IKEA Tebrau in Johor Bahru, Malaysia.
 If not so, then visiting an IKEA outlet in Singapore will be much more convenient than travelling all the way to IKEA Tebrau, which is about 18Km from Woodlands Checkpoint.

-Not all items are cheaper in IKEA Tebrau than in Singapore — IKEA's items are mostly imported and subjected to varying taxes of the importing countries.
+Do note that not all items are cheaper in IKEA Tebrau than in Singapore — IKEA's items are mostly imported and subjected to varying taxes of the importing countries.
 There are items that are more expensive as well as those with almost the same prices.
 Going all the way to IKEA Tebrau to get non-cheaper items than in Singapore will be a waste of time and money.

 Below are 6 tips from my bargain-hunting trips to IKEA Tebrau.
 I experienced some hiccups and had worked around them, you can read and avoid those hiccups.